 When you should enroll

 - We recommend that you enroll as soon as possible (and even in semesters in which you do not plan to attend any courses at TU).

 - The reason: To be able to take an exam for a course at TU, you have to be enrolled at TU both in the semester of the course as well as in the semester of the exam.
-So if you decide near the end of the Master program that you would like to take an exam for a TU course that was given in a previous semester, it is necessary that you have been enrolled in that semester.
+So if you decide near the end of the master program that you would like to take an exam for a TU course that was given in a previous semester, it is necessary that you have been enrolled in that semester.

 - Whether a TU course can be used is not decided by the KGRC, but rather by the SPL Mathematics.
-The SPL decides on an individual basis whether a course from another curriculum will be accepted (angerechnet) for the univie Master.
+The SPL decides on an individual basis whether a course from another curriculum will be accepted (angerechnet) for the univie master.

 - Theoretically, you can (or even should?) ask the SPL whether a TU course will be accepted before taking it (otherwise your effort might be wasted).
 However, the SPL is probably not very interested in such questions, and we never had any problems getting reasonable courses accepted.
-(Of course it has to be a specialized and reasonably advanced course on logic or theoretical computer science; an easy general introduction to logic will not be accepted as a MLOV course, since it would add redundancy to the Bachelor course Grundbegriffe and the mandatory Master courses.)
+(Of course it has to be a specialized and reasonably advanced course on logic or theoretical computer science; an easy general introduction to logic will not be accepted as a MLOV course, since it would add redundancy to the Bachelor course Grundzüge and the mandatory master courses.)

 - So while we (the KGRC) cannot guarantee anything, we would recommend to just take any reasonable course at TU and you can be pretty sure that it will be accepted by the SPL.

 Why you should enroll, what courses you should take